2024 Budget Planning

 Want to know what rescue plan is in place should Brooks Road have a fire?
 Also are we ever going to have second road and perhaps pave this one

-Kathie asked 9 months ago
+Kathie asked over 1 year ago

 Thank you for your question about a rescue plan for Brooks Road.
 We have forwarded it to the Emergency Management division for consideration.
 Roads in electoral areas fall under the jurisdiction of the Ministry of Transportation and Infrastructure (604) 795-8211).
 The Ministry has contracted road maintenance to Emil Anderson (1-800-667-5122).
 If you have any budget-related questions, please feel free to add them here.